RonglinC/DoubanTop250/README.md

 # DoubanTop250
-## This involves python's bs4 BeautifulSoup and Re request to grab the top 250 movies in Douban website.
+## This involves python's bs4 BeautifulSoup and Re request to grab the top 250 movies in Douban website and save as xlwt.